 Pressure & Pump Control

 The role of the pressure measurement is to estimate the pressure applied on the urethra.
 To measure the absolute pressure in the reservoir, a force sensor is used, and the force measured is linked to the pressure itself.

+Fluid Control